Gordon Redding: Professional career

 In 1987 he spent a sabbatical year in Boston, based at the Institute for the Study of Economic Culture at Boston University, working with Prof Peter Berger, and writing 'The Spirit of Chinese Capitalism', enjoying also a visiting fellowship at the Harvard Fairbank Centre.

-He has addressed conferences at the John F. Kennedy School of Government at Harvard, Manchester Business School, University of Stockholm, Institut d'Études Politiques de Paris (also known as Science-Po), Oxford University, among others.
-He is an Emeritus Professor at the University of Hong Kong, and was awarded an honorary doctorate from the Stockholm School of Economics for services to the school in the teaching and research of Asian business.
+He addressed conferences at the John F. Kennedy School of Government at Harvard, Manchester Business School, University of Stockholm, Institut d'Études Politiques de Paris (also known as Science-Po), Oxford University, among others.
+He was an Emeritus Professor at the University of Hong Kong, and was awarded an honorary doctorate from the Stockholm School of Economics for services to the school in the teaching and research of Asian business.
 He has held a Conjoint Professorship at University of Newcastle, Australia, and a Visiting Professorial Fellowship at the Institute of Education, UCL, London.

 In 2006 he received the biennial Award for Distinguished Scholarship of the International Association for Chinese Management Research.

 Academic career

 Following his doctorate at the Manchester Business School and spending 10 years working in the retail industry, he moved to Hong Kong where he furthered his specialisation in the field of comparative management, and conducted research on societal systems of capitalism, with a focus on the role of culture, religion and social capital on the economy.

-His main theory work has been on Chinese management, notably in The Spirit of Chinese Capitalism (1990. de Gruyter), and (with Michael Witt) The Future of Chinese Capitalism (2007, Oxford University Press).
+His main theory work was on Chinese management, notably in The Spirit of Chinese Capitalism (1990. de Gruyter), and (with Michael Witt) The Future of Chinese Capitalism (2007, Oxford University Press).
 His current work is on the comparison of different systems of capitalism, and in the societal processes such as education that affect success and failure in supporting a country's progress.
 His current work is for a book The Orchestration of Societal Progress (Oxford University Press).
 He has published a further ten books and approximately 150 academic articles.
 His most recent books include "The Hidden Form of Capital" (edited with Peter Berger) Anthem Press, "The Oxford Handbook of Asian Business Systems' (edited with Michael Witt), 2014, The Oxford Handbook of Higher Education Systems and University Management (edited with Anthony Drew and Steven Crump) His most significant theory papers have been 'The thick description and comparison of societal systems of capitalism' (Journal of International Business Studies, 2005), and 'Impact of China's invisible societal forces on its intended evolution' in A Lewin, M.Kenney and J P Murmann (eds) China's Innovation Challenge, Cambridge University Press, 2016.
 Other representative works are ' Separating culture from institutions: the use of semantic spaces as a conceptual domain and the case of China' (Management and Organization Review, 4,2, 2008), and, with Max Boisot and John Child 'Working the system: toward a theory of cultural and institutional competence' (International Studies in Management and Organization 41,1, 2011).